 The University of Kent has shaped the lives of many students.
 By leaving a gift to the University in your will, you can help support future generations of students to succeed, not only in their time at Kent, but in their careers and lives ahead.

-You can create your will for free through Guardian Angel.
+You can create your will for free through Octopus Legacy (formerly known as Guardian Angel).
 The process is simple and easy to follow.
 Any gift size is helpful and will have an impact.
 To get started, simply click the "Make a Free Will" button below.

 If you have any questions about the will writing process, please read our will writing guide or contact us directly.

 Giving scholarships can provide transformational help to some students who otherwise may not be able to embark on studies at undergraduate or postgraduate level at university.

 Through the Stella Dick Scholarship Becky was able to challenge herself with an Astronomy degree.

 The Bolt Scholarship had a significant impact on Michael's career and in his Criminology PHD.

 As a support of the Music Department, alumnus Barry Wright, remembered Kent through his will.

 Archivist Max Tyler's music collection was transferred to Kent's Special Collection and Archives .

 Students facing exceptional circumstances of hardship stay in education because of the generosity of our donors.
 Your supports means we can do more to support people facing the toughest of times and challenges.
 We cannot tell you who they are, but their words can tell you how much your support means to them.